Unity has a function called Animator Controller, which is used to implement animation effects for characters and 3D models.

 You can see the animation is looping now.

-Even if an animation that looks complicated, it is just that there are many objects included, or movements are set in detail.
+If an animation looks complicated, then it is because there are many objects included with many associated movements and transitions.